xgirma/webpack-guide/README.md

     Prevent duplication: use the CommonsChunkPlugin
     Dynamic Imports: via inline finction call

-Entry point code splitting, if there are duplicate modules, like `lodash` between entry chunks they will be included in both bundles.
+Entry point code splitting: if there are duplicate modules, like `lodash` between entry chunks they will be included in both bundles.
 Can't be used to dynamically split code.